Tax Credits: CTC elements

 - Baby element

-In order to claim CTC a person must be responsible for a child or qualifying young person.
+In order to be entitled to CTC a person must be responsible for at least one child or qualifying young person.
 There are two tests that are relevant in determining responsibility – the ‘normally living with’ test and the ‘main responsibility’ test.

 The basic test is that a person is responsible for a child or qualifying young person (QYP) if that child or QYP is normally living with them.